dfds/dojo/workshops/Kubernetes/katas/4/kata/README.md

 ### 5. Use kubectl to apply our new storage claim
 `kubectl apply -f mysql-pvc.yml`

-### 6. Create a PersistantVolumeClaim descriptor file to acquire some storage from our new "cluster partition"
+### 6. Create a mysql pod definition to consume our new PersistentVolume resource via an appropriate PersistantVolumeClaim and mount it as volume on our mysql container.
-Create a file named "mysql-pod.yml" and add a Pod definition:
+Create a file named "my-sql-pod.yml" and add a Pod definition:

 ```
 apiVersion: v1